Voog/voog-kit/README.markdown

 `kit push` is the counterpart to `pull`.
 This takes the provided files or folders and uploads them to the provided site, overwriting existing files.
 Although `pull` searches by filename, `push` arguments need to be local file paths.
 For example, `kit push images/shadow.png layouts/mainmenu.tpl` works, `kit push shadow.png MainMenu` does not.

+### remove
+`kit remove` first checks if the provided filename is valid, then removes it from the manifest.
+After that it deletes the local file and sends an API request to delete the remote file as well.
+The directory name must be included in the file name, e.g **assets/icon.svg** is valid, but **assets/** or **search.svg** is not.

 ### watch